digiblur/digiVent/README.md

 # digiVent
-ESP8266 based sensor with a BME280 and PIR
+ESP8266 based sensor with a BME280 and PIR.